SebastianVeigl/AI_on_the_edge_data_grabber/README.md

 5. **Selecting the trained neural model**
 After reboot you might be recognizing (assuming the display is already showing something) that the preconfigured neural network used for the classification of the digits is not working properly with the 7-segment display.
-Therefore, we will have to change the model by importing the *7seg1912.tflite* model that was already trained on over 1300 digits (see next chapter for instructions) into the file server running on the esp32cam (*System -> File Server -> Upload*).
+Therefore, we will have to change the model by importing the *7seg2312.tflite* model that was already trained on ~2500 digits (see next chapter for instructions) into the file server running on the esp32cam (*System -> File Server -> Upload*).
 Now it will be an available option under *Settings -> Configuration -> Digit ROI Processing -> Model*.
 After the next reboot the digits will be recognized correctly.